RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/fabrication/sheet-metal-guidelines.md

 # and used in other parts of the site.
 ---
 ## Overview
 Sheet metal is a versatile and cost-effective material, crucial for manufacturing parts efficiently, which is a key factor in rapid prototyping and robotic project development.
-This wiki page will out-line essential principles, such as minimum flange lengths, bending tolerances, and the importance of material selection, to avoid common pitfalls like material flaring or buckling.
+This wiki page will out-line essential principles, such as minimum flange lengths, and bending tolerances, to avoid common pitfalls like material flaring or buckling.
 Integrating these guidelines can enhance your ability to create more robust and sophisticated prototypes or final robot models, facilitating the transition from concept to tangible product.

 ## The Fabrication Process